janosgyerik/shellscripts/README.md

 * python/transpose.py

-    convert columns to lines or lines to columns
+    Convert columns to lines or lines to columns

 * python/xpath.py